EinsteinVirus/Computer-Forensics/README.md

 ### 24. Viewing the file in a text format reveals much information about who and what was intercepted.
 What type of wireless computer was the victim (person who had his internet surfing recorded) using?
 ```
+The type of wireless computer used by the victim is "Microsoft Internet Explorer (MSIE) 4.01 with Windows CE (Pocket PC)"

+Method: We will find this peice of information at "C:\Documents and Settings\Mr. Evil\interception"
 ```
 <p>
 <a href="#"><img src="/Images/Ques24.png" alt ="Ques24"></a>